-Due to the different video resolutions, crops, and lengths required by the two platforms, it can be tricky to get the YouTube clip to look right on Instagram and need a lot of fiddling around with your original video’s presets and parameters.
+Due to the different video resolutions, crops, and lengths required by the two platforms, it can be tricky to get your clip look right on Instagram and you might need a lot of fiddling around with your original video’s presets and parameters.
 Who’s got time for that?
-And what if you’ve deleted or cannot find the original video?

 Well, there’s an easy way around that - which can be done completely online - and it doesn’t involve having to download any shady apps or expensive software.
 Here’s how…

-Make your way over to Clideo’s Youtube to Instagram Converter (yep, it works via your web browser!) and tap on the down arrow on the right side of the ‘Choose file’ button.
+Make your way over to Clideo’s Youtube to Instagram Converter (yep, it works via your web browser!) and tap the ‘Choose file’ button.

 Please note that all devices are supported by the tool, be it your Mac or Windows computer, iPhone or Android phone as well as the most popular video formats.
 It also lets you edit files up to 500 MB, totally free.

 Once the editor opens, select the necessary preset or input custom dimensions for resizing your clip.
 Under the ‘Resize for’ heading, select Instagram and the post type you want your YouTube video to be formatted for.
 The tool will crop it accordingly.